ProximityParks Viaducto Recognized as Mexico’s Industrial Development of the Year

 About ProximityParks

-ProximityParks is a vertically integrated real estate company, pioneering the introduction of last mile logistics industrial parks in the heart of densely populated cities to enable urban logistics and e-commerce.
-The company has redefined last mile logistics real estate through its data-driven approach, leveraging actionable logistics intelligence in investment and property design decisions to facilitate more efficient operations for its clients.
+ProximityParks is a vertically integrated real estate company, pioneering the investment and development of last mile industrial parks since 2017, enabling logistics and e-commerce in the heart of Mexico’s cities.
+The company has redefined last mile real estate through a data-driven approach that leverages real, actionable logistics intelligence to inform business decisions, empowering each of its clients to operate more efficiently across the last mile.

 Press contact